 Respecting culture and traditions

-Since we announced the project in June 2012, our team has had over 15,000 interactions and engagements with Aboriginal groups.
+Since we announced the project in June 2012, our team has had over 15,000 interactions and engagements with Indigenous groups.
 Through these engagements, we’re able to listen to their views, incorporate their feedback where possible, and care for sensitive landscapes and culturally and historically significant areas along the route.
 It’s essential these areas are identified, respected and protected, so the project can be designed, constructed and operated in a safe and environmentally responsible way.

 To date, more than one-third of all the work completed on the project has been conducted by Indigenous people.
 Even after project construction and completion, we’ll remain engaged with communities to ensure the lines of communication stay open.
 Our collaborative approach with First Nations communities has also resulted in us investigating alternate routes to address some of the input we received.
 These productive, two-way conversations with all Indigenous groups have resulted in many changes to the project.

 Through engagement, we’re also able to ensure communities benefit directly from our project.
-Project agreements demonstrate that Aboriginal groups can enjoy their heritage and way of life while participating in economic benefits from Coastal GasLink, and and also achieve balance with protecting our environment.
-Our team has signed project agreements with 20 First Nations communities including: Stellat’en First Nation, Saik’uz First Nation, McLeod Lake Indian Band, Saulteau First Nations, Kitselas First Nation, West Moberly First Nations, Lheidli T’enneh First Nation, Nadleh Whut’en Indian Band, Burns Lake Indian Band (Ts’il Kaz Koh First Nation), Blueberry River First Nations, Halfway River First Nation, Doig River First Nation, Wet’suwet’en First Nation, Yekooche First Nation, Nee Tahi Buhn Indian Band, Skin Tyee First Nation, Witset First Nation, Nak’azdli Whut’en and Haisla Nation.
+Project agreements demonstrate that Indigenous groups can enjoy their heritage and way of life while participating in economic benefits from Coastal GasLink, and and also achieve balance with protecting our environment.
+Our team has signed agreements with 20 First Nations communities including: Stellat’en First Nation, Saik’uz First Nation, McLeod Lake Indian Band, Saulteau First Nations, Kitselas First Nation, West Moberly First Nations, Lheidli T’enneh First Nation, Nadleh Whut’en Indian Band, Burns Lake Indian Band (Ts’il Kaz Koh First Nation), Blueberry River First Nations, Halfway River First Nation, Doig River First Nation, Wet’suwet’en First Nation, Yekooche First Nation, Nee Tahi Buhn Indian Band, Skin Tyee First Nation, Witset First Nation, Nak’azdli Whut’en and Haisla Nation.

 For more information on consultations reports submitted to the BC Environmental Assessment Office: